burlachenkok/exploring-python3/python3-note.md

 ## Package Managers

-To have the ability to launch the project in Python which is big enough you typically need to install the extra libraries.
+To have the ability to launch the big enough project in Python you typically need to install the extra libraries.
 The culture of Python script development (and in reality Python interpreter development itself) relies on huge utilization of external libraries.

 Two pretty standard ways to install libraries for Python are installation via `pip` and `conda` package managers.